SJAR03/portfolio/src/data/posts/getting-started-with-react.md

 ## Setting Up Your Environment

-To get started with React, you'll need Node.js installed.
+To get started with React, you'll need Node.js `installed`.
 The easiest way to create a new React project is using Vite:

 ```bash
 npm create vite@latest my-react-app -- --template react-ts